ranjabi/twitter-clone-backend/README.md

 ```

 ### Cache Expiration
-Everytime user profile is added to cache, the expiration time will set to 10 minutes.
+Each time a user profile is added to the cache, the expiration time is set to 10 minutes.
 User profile can only meet its expiration date until the end (and be deleted after that) if only these operations are performed:

 - `JSON.SET` running partial update on `$.recentTweets`
 - `JSON.DEL` running partial update on `$.recentTweets`

-Both operation performed when a user create a new tweet.
-The expiration time will be reset again to 10 minutes when **user profile get accessed**.
+Both operations are triggered when a user creates a new tweet.
+The expiration time resets to 10 minutes each time the **user profile is accessed**.

 ## Lesson Learned
-- Define my own HTTP appHandler for custom error handling.
-This made me able to structure the error response to be send to the client.
+- Defined a custom HTTP appHandler for error handling, allowing structured error responses to be sent to the client.
-- Implemented logging by reading the incoming HTTP request.
-The result is error method, request url, and request body can be seen in the logs.
+- Implemented logging by capturing incoming HTTP requests.
+This logs the error method, request URL, and request body.